torebutlin/cued_datalogger/docs/source/api_reference/addons/addons.rst

 Addon structure
 ---------------

-See :mod:`datalogger/addons/example_addon.py` and :mod:`datalogger/addons/addon_template.py` for examples of addons.
+See :mod:`cued-datalogger/addons/example_addon.py` and :mod:`cued-datalogger/addons/addon_template.py` for examples of addons.

 Addons must all be structured according to the ``addon_template.py``.
 That is::

-    #datalogger_addon
+    #cued-datalogger_addon

     #------------------------------------------------------------------------------
     # Put metadata about this addon here